hayleyw7/force-sans/README.md

 ## Why Tahoma?

 Sans serif fonts, which lack decorative elements, are often preferred in digital content due to their higher legibility, especially for people with visual disabilities.
-[Sources and researched here.](https://github.com/hayleyw7/documentation/purpose/font.md)
+[Sources and research here.](https://github.com/hayleyw7/documentation/purpose/font.md)

 ## Contributions